juanius67/eng270-dessert-glycemia/README.md

 ### Report

-The final report (5 pages + references/appendices) will be stored as:
+The final report is stored as:

-* `report/eng270-dessert-glycemia-report.pdf`  (path reserved for final submission)
+* `report/eng270-dessert-glycemia-report.pdf`

 The report uses: